 Salem Public artist in residence

-In addition, the exhibition showcases two video pieces created in collaboration with the Salem Access TV that will be premiered to the Salem Old Town Hall audiences.
+In addition, the exhibition showcases two video pieces created in collaboration with the Salem Access TV and premiered at the Salem Old Town Hall.
 The first time-based project consists of a series of interviews with members of local immigrant communities, and the second features three professional dancers invited by the artist to activate the Welcome Dresses, wearable pieces made of thousands of colorful satin ribbons printed with the phrase YOU ARE WELCOME HERE in fifteen languages commonly spoken by immigrants in greater Boston; these ribbons were distributed to the public during the residence period.

 About the Curator Michaela Blanc